vianeyBE/CassBio.GWAS_Pipeline/README.md

 The pipeline has four main steps:

 1. Quality control (*in progress*)
+2. Population Structure and Covariable selection (*in progress*)
-2. GWAS Analysis using GAPIT
+3. GWAS Analysis using GAPIT
-3. Annotation of results (*in progress*)
+4. Annotation of results (*in progress*)
-4. Boxplot of significant markers genotypes vs. phenotype
+5. Boxplot of significant markers genotypes vs. phenotype

-## 2. GWAS: GAPIT
+## 3. GWAS: GAPIT

 This R script runs a Genome-Wide Association Study (GWAS) analysis using the GAPIT3 R package.
 It saves the results of each trait in an individual folder.